salonisnaik/salonisnaik.github.io/content/blog/grad/index.md

 ---
-title: 🎉 Easily create your own simple yet highly customizable blog
+title: 🎉  I graduated!!!
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: Offically a college graduate!
-date: 2023-10-27
+date: 2025-05-18

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.